se4ai2223-uniba/architectural-style-recognition/models/README.md

 # Intended use

 The principal stakeholders are generic users with the intent of recognizing an architectural style.
-The model has a user-interface developed with a Telegram chat bot.
+The model will be made available through a user-interface developed with a Telegram chat bot.
 Another context of usage can be the didactic one, as every organization can access to the chat bot.

 # Factors